Frequently Asked Questions

 triton.cns.services tag using CloudAPI in a data center enabled for Triton CNS and Triton will generate DNS records for the compute instance.

-We will be releasing an update to the my.joyent.com portal that allows users to turn Triton CNS on and off at will.
+In the Triton Compute Service portal, you can update the account settings to turn Triton CNS on and off at will.

 Triton CNS is an optional feature.
 Users may turn it on and off as they choose.